ScottCalcalas/XZDBfunction/README.md

 ## Function 3 — Load Index File
-On the left panel, use **Load index file** to view dataset metadata and structure.
+On the left panel, use **Load Data info** to view dataset metadata and structure.

 ## Function 4 — Output Files